timtiemens/secretshare/Readme.md

 Important Notes about Shares of the Secret
 -----
 Note that each share of the secret requires at least these pieces:
+ 1. the "prime" modulus value [same for all shares],
- 1. the "k" value [same for all shares],
+ 2. the "k" value [same for all shares],
- 2. the "x" value     [unique for this share],
+ 3. the "x" value     [unique for this share],
- 3. the "share" value [unique for this share]
+ 4. the "share" value [unique for this share]

-Optional -  the "modulus" value [same for all shares] It is still unclear under what circumstances the modulus is required.
-  If no calculation in the split was larger than the modulus, then it is never required.
-  TODO: create an explicit test where modulus was triggered, confirm split-combine still work.

 Optional - the UUID of the split [same for all shares] If you have split multiple secrets into shares,